QUESTIONS THAT MIGHT FREQUENTLY BE ASKED REGARDING CORONAVIRUS

 What are your new rules for escapees and other visitors?

-We need your cooperation to help keep ClueCapers safe for everyone.
+We need your cooperation to help keep ClueCapers safe for everyone and comply with legal requirements.
 In particular you will need to:

-- only form a team with your own household or support bubble (we’re very much hoping this only needs to apply to ‘phase 1’);
+- only form a team with your own household or support bubble (this does not include ‘school bubbles’ or ‘work bubbles’);

 - arrive punctually (not early or late) so that our new schedule works to keep teams apart;